 Is Machine learning a computerised or glorified version of statistics?.
 Answer to this question is simple which is “NO” (In my personal opinion).
 To my understanding, they both complement each other and work as partners.
 The two friends from school days just crossing each other on some occasions.

 There was also the “Statistical Modeling: The Two Cultures” paper by Leo Breiman in 2001.
-This paper argued that statisticians rely too heavily on data modeling, and that machine learning techniques are making progress by instead relying on the predictive accuracy of models.
+This paper argued that statisticians rely too heavily on data modelling, and that machine learning techniques are making progress by instead relying on the predictive accuracy of models.

 Statistics and Machine Learning

-We have classic example from linear regression (LR) which was developed in the field of statistics.
+We have a classic example from linear regression (LR) which was developed in the field of statistics.
 Linear regression is studied as a model for understanding the relationship between input and output numerical variables.
 Now it has been borrowed by machine learning algorithms.
 It is both a statistical algorithm and a machine learning algorithm.

 How to Lie with Statistics is a book written by Darrell Huff in 1954 presenting an introduction to statistics for the general reader.
-He was not a statistician, but was a journalist who wrote many “how to” articles as a freelancer.
+He was not a statistician but was a journalist who wrote many “how to” articles as a freelancer.